-- Smoked paprika powder - ½ teaspoon, (substitute with another favorite spice, like cinnamon)
+- ½ teaspoon smoked paprika (sub with another favorite spice, like cinnamon)

 - Preheat the oven to 400.

-- Add the seeds to a small bowl and toss with the spices using a spoon or your hands.
+- Add seeds to a small bowl and toss with spices using a spoon or your hands.

-- Spread the seeds on a baking sheet in an even layer.
+- Evenly spread the seeds on a baking sheet.

-- Roast the seeds for 12-15 minutes, using a spatula to flip them once halfway through.
+- Roast for 12-15 minutes, using a spatula to flip them once halfway through.

-- When they are camel brown and toasted in color, remove them from the oven and let them cool.
+- When they are toasted in color, remove them from the oven and let cool.

 TIP: To get extra nutrients from the seeds soak them in water and 1 tablespoons salt and vinegar over night.